malvern-cads/linux-session/production.md

 docker run -d --name caddy --network cads -p 80:80 -p 443:443 -v /root/Caddyfile:/etc/Caddyfile -v caddy_certs:/root/.caddy -e ACME_AGREE=true --restart=unless-stopped abiosoft/caddy:1.0.3
 ```

-Then after waiting a couple of seconds for the container to warm up and fetch certificates, we can head to linux.cadscheme.co.uk and we have the web SSH client with a valid HTTPS certificate.
+Then after waiting a couple of seconds for the container to warm up and fetch certificates, we can head to linux.<YOUR_DOMAIN> and we have the web SSH client with a valid HTTPS certificate.

 ## 7. Create containers